Top of the page

 Characteristics of the major hereditary syndromes associated with a predisposition to SCC are described in Table 5 below.

 Noncutaneous manifestations of XP include ophthalmologic and neurologic abnormalities.
-Disorders of the cornea and eyelids associated with this disorder are also linked to exposure to UV radiation and include keratitis, corneal opacification, ectropion or entropion, hyperpigmentation of the eyelids, and loss of eyelashes.
+Disorders of the cornea and eyelids associated with this disorder are also linked to exposure to UV radiation and include keratitis, corneal opacification, ectropion or entropion, hyperpigmentation of the eyelids, loss of eyelashes, and cancer, including conjunctival and corneal cancers.
 About 25% of the XP patients examined at the National Institutes of Health (NIH) between 1971 and 2009 had progressive neurological degeneration.
 Features included microcephaly, progressive sensorineural hearing loss, diminished deep tendon reflexes, seizures, and cognitive impairment.
-Neurological degeneration, which is most commonly observed in individuals with complementation groups XPA and XPC, was associated with a shorter lifespan (median age of death was 29 years in individuals with neurological degeneration and 37 years in individuals without neurological degeneration).
+Neurological degeneration, which is most commonly observed in individuals with complementation groups XPA and XPD, was associated with a shorter lifespan (median age of death was 29 years in individuals with neurological degeneration and 37 years in individuals without neurological degeneration).
 De Sanctis-Cacchione syndrome is found in a subgroup of XP patients, who exhibit severe neurologic manifestations, dwarfism, and delayed sexual development.
-A variety of noncutaneous neoplasms, most notably SCC of the tip of the tongue, central nervous system cancers, and lung cancer in smokers, have been reported in people who have XP.[61,64] The RR for these cancers is estimated to be about 50-fold higher than in the general population.
+A variety of noncutaneous neoplasms, most notably SCC of the tip of the tongue, central nervous system cancers, and lung cancer in smokers, have been reported in people who have XP.[44,48] The RR for these cancers is estimated to be about 50-fold higher than in the general population.

 An XP variant that is associated with pathogenic variants in POLH (XPV) is responsible for approximately 10% of reported cases.
 This gene encodes for the error-prone bypass polymerase (polymerase eta) which, unlike other genes associated with XP, is not involved in nucleotide excision repair.
 People with polymerase eta pathogenic variants have the same cutaneous and ocular findings as other XP patients but do not have progressive neurologic degeneration.
 A founder pathogenic variant resulting in a deletion of exon 10 was seen in 16 of 16 individuals from ten Tunisian consanguineous families.

 The diagnosis of XP is made on the basis of clinical findings and family history.
 Functional assays to assess DNA repair capabilities after exposure to radiation have been developed, but these tests are currently not clinically available in the United States.
-Sequence analysis testing may be done to confirm pathogenic variants in XPA and XPC previously identified in an affected family; however, molecular testing for pathogenic variants associated with other complementation groups is currently done only in research laboratories.
+Clinical genetic testing using sequence analysis to identify pathogenic variants is available for multiple XP-associated genes; the list can be found at the NIH Genetic Testing Registry.

 Multiple self-healing squamous epitheliomata (Ferguson-Smith syndrome)